LearnTeachCode/intro-javascript-class/week-1/1-1-initial-tools-intro.md

 <br/>

-✔️ **To complete this section:** Follow the steps below to get started with Slack, GitHub, Glitch, Chrome's JavaScript console, and Visual Studio Code.
+:white_check_mark: **To complete this section:** Follow the steps below to get started with Slack, GitHub, Glitch, Chrome's JavaScript console, and Visual Studio Code.
 Please complete this *before our first class meeting*!

 ❓ **If you have any questions,** please ask on the private Slack channel for our class.
 (See below for an intro to Slack.)